ufal/lindat-aai-attribute-aggregator/Readme.md

 ## TL;DR

 Have you ever experienced that a user could `not` authenticate (authorise) to your SP?
 If not then you are probably doing something wrong ;).
-`If you participate, than AAI people from CLARIN will contact IdPs on behalf of the SPs making the SP admin life easier *and* making the CLARIN SPs more usable.`
+`If you participate, then AAI people from CLARIN will contact IdPs on behalf of the SPs making the SP admin life easier *and* making the CLARIN SPs more usable.`

 We do it by collecting  the `names` of attributes (no values!) that have been released to a SP.